 Organic Waste Diversion: Challenges and Opportunities – Wesley McGhee, Corporate Environmental Engineer, Campbell’s and Dan Moccia-Field, National Recycling Director, Northstar Recycling

-Scaling Organics Recycling Technology to Address Climate Change – James Osborne, VP of Operations, The Coastal Companies – A Sysco Group and Shawn Kreloff, Founder, CEO, Bioenergy Devco
+Scaling Organics Recycling Technology to Address Climate Change – Randy Day, CEO, Perdue Farms and Shawn Kreloff, Founder, CEO, Bioenergy Devco

 Co-Chair: Katie Jeziorski, Trinity Consultants